Perhaps it’s started for you.

 Both my parents died the week before Christmas in 2007, my dad on Christmas Eve Day.
 I’d traveled to my hometown for my mom’s funeral the past week, but had come home and in many ways, comforted myself by preparing food for the holiday meal, which we’d hosted for years.
 After learning of Dad’s death, my husband asked, “Do you want to go on and have people over for Christmas dinner?”

-I let myself consider the option.
-That was huge.
-I’m a pretty responsible type, and calling it off wouldn’t be the norm.
+I let myself consider the option, and even that was huge.
+I’m a pretty responsible type, and calling it off wouldn’t have been my norm.
 But this time, I realized I needed to consider myself.
 And that consideration — giving myself the option — felt like I gave myself a gift.
 Literally.

 I could decide that grief outweighed the ritual.
-I didn’t have to do anything.
+I didn’t have to do what I’d always done.
+In fact, I didn’t have to do anything.

-After a few minutes of allowing myself to look at the options, I knew what was most important to me.
-I knew I would feel connected to my parents through ritual.
-It would bring me joy.
-I might have to excuse myself if it was too much.
-But that would be okay.
+Within a day or two, I knew what was most important to me.
+I’d feel connected to my parents through the rituals passed down from them.
+I might tear up and I have to excuse myself if it was too much.
+But that would be okay because ultimately the rituals would bring me joy.

 You can’t relish a ritual if you’re enslaved by it…